Oriel High School

-Oriel High School is a maintained community secondary school and sixth form for pupils aged 11 to 16, and 16 to 18 respectively.
+Oriel High School is a maintained coeducation community secondary school and sixth form for pupils aged 11 to 16, and 16 to 18 respectively.
 It opened in September 2004 as part of a reorganisation of secondary education in Crawley, catering for just 370 pupils in years 7 and 8.
 It was expected to grow to around 1450 pupils by 2009.
 It then grew to roughly 1600 students by 2015, and expanded once more to 2100 students in 2021, significantly oversubscribed due to only 1450 places available.
 This has reduced by 500 since 2024.

 Oriel is rated "Good" by Ofsted as of 2019, and ranked as second to last out of all schools in Crawley.

 Location

 The school is located at Maidenbower Lane in the Maidenbower neighbourhood of Crawley, West Sussex.
 With Student and Vehicular access from Matthews Drive, and pedestrian access from Furnace Green via a railway underpass as part of the 20-21 link, part of National Cycle Route 20.